 Each Martus user has their own key and passphrase, which is used to encrypt all data they enter into the system.
 In addition, users may set up a HQ account, so that others who you trust in your organization will be able to see your private data, once you have sent it to the server.
 Bulletins are also kept encrypted on the local hard drive until they are deleted by the user.

+Internally, keypairs are 2048-bit RSA keys that are encrypted with SHA1 and TwoFish using a passphrase.
+All bulletin data is encrypted with 256-bit AES, and signed using SHA1 digests and the private key.
+And all client-server communications are transferred using SSL with self-signed certificates.
 The team have considered using biometrics or physical objects to complement passphrases and private keys, but according to Benetech engineer Kevin Smith, the Martus Technical Lead, "whenever we have researched biometric authentication, we have not been comfortable with the reliability and security, and/or with the impossibility of changing your credentials if they become compromised".